Vill-Lab/2021-TIP-SIAMH/README.md

 # Salience-Guided Iterative Asymmetric Mutual Hashing for Fast Person Re-Identification (IEEE TIP 2021)

-This is the pytorch implementation of the [paper](https://ieeexplore.ieee.org/document/9531552) (accpted by IEEE TIP 2021).
+This is the pytorch implementation of the [paper](https://ieeexplore.ieee.org/document/9531552) (accepted by IEEE TIP 2021).

 <img src='configs/siamh.png'>